ajayhukam/MCQ-Answer-Sheet-Checking-System/README.md

-# MCQ Answer Sheet Checking System
+# Automated MCQ Answer Sheet Grading System

 ## Overview
-The **MCQ Answer Sheet Checking System** is an automated grading tool that evaluates student answer sheets against a predefined answer key.
-The project leverages **Convolutional Neural Networks (CNN)** for Optical Character Recognition (OCR) to read and evaluate scanned student responses.
+The **Automated MCQ Answer Sheet Grading System** is a tool designed to automatically grade student answer sheets by comparing their responses to a predefined answer key.
+The system utilizes **Convolutional Neural Networks (CNN)** for Optical Character Recognition (OCR) to process and assess scanned answer sheets.

 ## Features
 - **Automated Grading**: Uses CNN to recognize and compare answers.